charmed-kubernetes/layer-etcd/README.md

 juju deploy etcd new-etcd --resource snapshot=./etcd-snapshot-2016-11-09-02.41.47.tar.gz
 ```

-Step 4: Re-Initialize the master with the data from the resource
+Step 4: Re-Initialize the master with the data from the resource we just attached
+in step 3.

 ```
 juju run-action new-etcd/0 restore